thaliaarchi/notes/wspace/assembly/whitelips.md

 - `call`, `jmp`, `jz`, and `jn` allow numbers as arguments, but label resolution always fails, because labels cannot be defined by numbers
 - `{-`-comments can be unterminated
-- Space is optional after a word or number, if followed by a `;`-comment, but is required when followed by other comments or a string.
+- Space is optional after a label reference or number, if followed by a `;`-comment, but is required when followed by other comments or a string.
   Space is optional after a string or comment.
-- It uses `\s` sometimes instead of `[ \t\n\r]`, so these extra space characters would become start word token
+- It uses `\s` sometimes instead of `[ \t\n\r]`, so these extra space characters would become the start of a label token